 There is no arguing that motorcyclists face risks on the roadway.
 Motorcyclists can reduce the odds of collisions by obeying roadway rules and making themselves as visible as possible to other drivers.
 Being predictable can help other motorists recognize patterns and keep a safe distance from motorcycles on rural and urban roads.
 If you’re one of thousands of avid motorcyclists in Texas, your personal safety should be your top priority, as it is with the injury lawyers at law firm Fielding Law.

 Motorcycle accidents are unique from typical vehicle collisions.
 They involve one or more individuals who face exposure to hazards such as impacts, flying debris, and contact with the roadway.
-The forces in most motorcycle accidents eject riders and passengers from the bike, resulting in serious injuries such as broken bones, road rash and traumatic scarring from embedded asphalt.
+The forces in most motorcycle accidents eject riders and passengers from the bike, resulting in serious injuries such as broken bones, road rash and traumatic head injury or scarring from embedded asphalt.
 There are dozens of crash risks motorcyclists face on the roadway daily.
 The most common are as follows:

 Calculating the risks inherent to motorcycle riding in Texas requires looking at the competence of the operator, roadway conditions, speed, and the actions of other drivers.
 Avoiding the most common factors involved in motorcycle collisions can reduce your risk of becoming a victim.
 If you’ve already been involved in an injurious motorcycle crash in Texas, learn the laws surrounding your motorcycle accident to discover your potential rights and legal opportunities.